JaredJayDance/WhereInTheWorld/README.md

 ## Usage

-Specify the input file containing coordinates and other details, then run WhereTheHeck.java.
+Specify the input file containing coordinates and other details, then run WhereInTheWorld.java.
 This will create a formattedInput file which is then converted to a .geojson file.
 Then run index.html which will use the Leaflet template to display each specified pair of coordinates in a locally hosted webpage for viewing.

 Author: Jay Dance